 Many cafes and restaurants in Paris do close in August, so if you're a foodie it's best to plan ahead.
 But don't worry – there will still be plenty of places to eat, you just might have to try somewhere new!

 What can you do in Paris in August?

 There are plenty of things to do outside when it's nice out (parks, markets, events) or inside when it is too hot or at night when it cools down (museums, restaurants) This means that even if it is sweltering outside, there are plenty of things to do.

 Here is a list of the highlights.

-Music Events and Festivals
+Music Events and Festivals in Paris in August

-- Paris Jazz Festival is a large festival held June through September in the Bois de Vincennes (more precisely the Esplanade Saint-Louis in front of the Château de Vincennes) in 12th Arrondissement.
+- Paris Jazz Festival is a large festival held June through September in the Bois de Vincennes (more precisely the Esplanade Saint-Louis in front of the Château de Vincennes) in the 12th Arrondissement.

-- Les Arènes Lyriques is an open air concert in the Jardin des Arènes-de-Montmartre (25 Rue Chappe, 18th Arrondissement) with the Arena Orchestra and its lyrical voice choir, called Les Arènes Lyriques.
+- Les Arènes Lyriques is an open-air concert in the Jardin des Arènes-de-Montmartre (25 Rue Chappe, 18th Arrondissement) with the Arena Orchestra and its lyrical voice choir, called Les Arènes Lyriques.

 Other Events, Festivals, and Experiences

 - Liberation of Paris The Hôtel de Ville holds festivities and activities on August 25th honoring the ousting of German forces from Paris.